open-austin/influence-texas/README_DEV.rst

   - Run ``./djadmin.sh help`` to see a full list of commands.
   - Run ``./djadmin.sh help <COMMAND>`` to see help on a command.

+- ``npm``: Node package manager CLI.

+  - Run ``npm run sass`` to compile project sass file to css

+    - Style changes are made to ``influencetx/static/sass/project.scss`` and compiled into the corresponding css file.
+Note that changes for both should be checked into the repo.

 These instructions assume you're executing the command from the parent directory of this file.
 You can find details of any commands using the commands above.
 A few commonly used commands are